studioml/studio-go-runner/docs/ci.md

 The steps described in this document can also be used by individual developers to perform build and release tasks on locally checked out code.

 studio go runner is intended to run in diverse hardware environments using GPU enabled machines.
 As a result providing a free, and publically hosted CI/CD platform is cost prohibitive.
-As an alternative the studio go runner CI and CD pipeline has been designed to center around the use of container images and is flexible about the hosting choices of specific steps in the pipeline.
+As an alternative the studio go runner CI and CD pipeline has been designed to center around the use of container images and employs the Ubunut microk8s kubernetes distribution to support the pipeline.
 Steps within the pipeline use image registries to demark the boundaries between pipeline steps.
 Pipeline steps are typically implemented as jobs within a Kubernetes cluster, allowing the pipeline to be hosted using Kubernetes deployed on laptops through to fully productionized clusters.

 Triggering steps in the pipeline can be predicated on local/remote git commits, or any form of image publishing/releasing action against the image registr.
 Image registries may be hosted on self provisioned Kubernetes provisioned cluster either within the cloud, or on private infrastructure.
 This allows testing to be done using the CI pipeline on both local laptops, workstations and in cloud or data center environments.
 The choice of docker.io as the registry for the resulting build images is due to its support of selectively exposing only public repositories from github accounts preserving privacy.

-Pipelines can also be entirely self hosted upon the microk8s Kubernetes distribution, for example.
-This style of pipeline is inteded to be used in circumstances where individuals have access to a single machine, have limited internet bandwidth, and so who do not wish to host images on external services or hosts or do not wish to incur costs for cloud resources and mightfor example have a local GPU that can be used for testing.
+Pipelines are entirely self hosted upon the microk8s Kubernetes distribution to reduce the confiuration needed.
+This style of pipeline is amenable to be used in circumstances where access is limited to a single machine, limited internet bandwidth, making hosting intermediate images on external services slow or do not wish to incur costs for cloud resources.
+This also suits conditions where a local GPU is present for example.

 These instructions first detail how a docker.io or local microk8s registry can be setup to trigger builds on github commits.
 Instructions then detail how to make use of Keel, https://keel.sh/, to pull CI images into a cluster and run the pipeline.
 Finally this document describes the use of Uber's Makisu to deliver production images to the docker.io / quay.io image hosting service(s).  docker hub is used as this is the most reliable of the image registries that Makisu supports, quay.io could not be made to work for this step.

 # Pipeline Overview

 The CI pipeline for the studio go runner project uses docker images as inputs to a series of processing steps making up the pipeline.
 The following sections describe the pipeline components, and an additional section describing build failure diagnosis and tracking.
-This pipeline is designed for use by engineers with Kubernetes familiarity without a complex CI/CD platform and the chrome that typically accompanies domain specific platforms and languages employed by dedicated build-engineer roles.
+This pipeline is designed for use by engineers with Kubernetes familiarity.

 The pipeline is initiated through the creation of a builder docker image that contains a copy of the source code and tooling needed to perform the builds and testing.